WP-Reloaded/apply-online-plugin/README.txt

 Recaptcha integration for secure form submission.
 Required field mark in the received application data.
 Different layout options e.g. grid layout, list layout, sidebar filter, popup form, etc.
+Secure mail with SMTP options.

+== 2.6.7.7 =
+Fixed: WP Warning on front-end "Translation loading for the apply-online domain was triggered too early."

+== 2.6.7.6 =
+Fixed: Read More button text.
+New: Custom from email option in settings for outgoing emails.
+New: Custom name column in applications table in admin panel.

+== 2.6.7.5 =
+Fixed: Ads and applications user role assignment on plugin activation.

+== 2.6.7.4 =
+Fixed: Fatal error on plugin activation.

 == 2.6.7.3 =
 New: Filter hook aol_application_success_response.